-- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, otherwise you you will be given a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, otherwise you will be given a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please share your experience so others can benefit from your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that could help other people get through the process?

 Click here to leave a comment

 When you post bail, you will be allowed to leave jail.
 This process will take between 10 minutes to all day long.
 So, the faster you can pay your bail, the sooner you will be released.
 How quickly you get discharged can depend on if you’ve got a cash bond or if a judge still needs to decide on the bail amount.
 For a minor offense, you will be booked and then released on your recognizance without having to pay bail.
 When you have served out your jail sentence and are given a date of your release, you should plan to get released that morning.